 Diseases like tooth cavities, malaria, tuberculosis and typhoid fever are first known to have occurred in the Neolithic era.

 Paleolithic tools were made of wood, stone and animal bones.
 Tools and weapons like harpoons, axes, lances, choppers and awls were used.

 Neolithic era tools were more sophisticated.
 A variety of tools were invented in the New Stone age, such as sickle blades and grinding stones for agriculture, and pottery and bone implements for food production.
 Stone axes allowed Neolithic man to clear forests, and the adze allowed him to ashioning wood for shelter, structures and canoes.
 Archaeologists have also found projectile points, beads, and statuettes from this era.

 Paleolithic people are believed to have animistic religious beliefs.
 They decorated walls of their cave dwellings with pictures of animals, including deer, bison and mammoths.
 They also made small sculptures; notably Venus.
 The most famous prehistorical paintings are in the caves of Altamira, in Spain, and Lascaux, in France.
-This kind of art is called cave art.
+This kind of art, distinct from natural formations in caves, is called cave art.
 Cave art has been found all over Europe, Asia and Africa.
 People in paintings were depicted as stick figures.

 The human figure became more important in Neolithic art, which often paints scenes with groups of people hunting, farming or dancing.
 Figures in these paintings were very schematic.